ai4society/LLM-CaseStudies/Finance/README.md

 # LLM Testing Repository

 This repository contains the results obtained for LLM testing in Finance.
 Currently we have tested two Large Languge models (BARD and ChatGPT).
-The experiment results are in conjunction with our research paper [Insert citation here].
+The experiment results are in conjunction with our research paper "Can LLMs be Good Financial Advisors?: An Initial Study in Personal Decision Making for Optimized Outcomes".

+### Authors

+Kausik Lakkaraju, Sai Krishna Revanth Vuruma, Vishal Pallagani, Bharath Muppasani, Biplav Srivastava

 ## Data